warren/perdicis-notes/content/4505 Burgers & BBQ.md

 _Part of a series on [[The best burger in the bay area]]._

-Outdoor patio-only BBQ restaurant that I visited with Sharon on [[2022-06-08]].
+Outdoor patio-only BBQ restaurant that I visited on [[2022-06-08]].

 https://maps.app.goo.gl/BSrRdCHFwDBLw2uo9